-Westbourne Academy has an ever increasing EAL population, which makes up approximately 30% of the student body.
-After a consultation with the Equalities and Minority Ethnic Attainment Team in 2012 and the creation of the EAL department, independent from the SEND department in January 2014, we as an Academy have made and continue to make many changes and improvements to make sure our provision for EAL pupils is fit for purpose and helps all our pupils make the best progress possible.
+Westbourne Academy has an ever increasing EAL population, which makes up approximately 33% of the student body.
+After a consultation with the Equalities and Minority Ethnic Attainment Team in 2012 and the creation of the EAL department, we as an Academy have made and continue to make many changes and improvements to make sure our provision for EAL pupils is fit for purpose and helps all our pupils make the best progress possible.